bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kloosterman.md

 * In 1954 the International Congress of Mathematicians was held in Amsterdam and Kloosterman was chairman of a small committee with the task to draw up a report on structure and regulations of the Congress.
 * It is such an important refinement that some even refer to the circle method as the Hardy-Littlewood-Kloosterman method.
 * This refinement led him to the Kloosterman sums.
+* Kloosterman sums find their applications in many proofs of results in automorphic forms, L-functions, quadratic forms ...
 * Let us mention two honours given to Kloosterman.
 * In 1986 the Department of Mathematics at the University of Leiden founded the Kloosterman Chair.